lzulauf/MidiRouter/README.md

 > ❗️ Hardcoded paths
 >
-> The midi-router.service file contains hardcoded paths to the midi-router script (and logfile).
+> The midi-router.service file contains hardcoded paths to the midi-router script (as well as config and log files).
 You may need to update the paths on the ExecStart line.
 >
 > You can determine the path to midi-router using `which midi-router`